Actual Travel: Faroe Islands + Travel Tips.

 Ahhh.
 Travel.
 It's important.
 Just do it.
 Do it.

 *The rain gear, waterproof shoes, hiking boots, carry-on bags, compression bags, towelettes, electrolyte powders, charging devices, and AirTags are Amazon affiliate links.
 The travel backpack is a Target affiliate link.
 The Bounce link is a Bounce affiliate link.
 The journals are a Blick Art affiliate link.
-The Booking (dot) Com link is a an affiliate link as well.
-You earb cash back for shopping online with the Rakuten link and we both get bonus cash when you sign up.
+The Booking (dot) Com link and Expedia link are affiliate links as well.
+You earn cash back for shopping online with the Rakuten link and we both get bonus cash when you sign up.
 Mwah, thanks!
 Please see the "boring stuff" tab for more info.

 Post a Comment